Memory#

 SAVE_DIR = Path("results")

-def generate_graphs(support_observable_basis: Literal["Z", "X"]) -> None:
+def generate_graphs(support_observable_basis: Basis) -> None:

-block_graph = solo_node_block_graph(support_observable_basis)
+block_graph = memory(support_observable_basis)

 zx_graph = block_graph.to_zx_graph()